singlebrook/drupal_streamline/readme.md

     docroot/sites/all/modules/custom/drupal_streamline_dev
     docroot/sites/all/themes/drupal_streamline_theme

-At this point, you could set up a vhost pointing to docroot, install Drupal using the 'CLIENT_NAME Profile', and start hacking. `bin/themify` will work, so you can make changes to the starter theme and quickly test them in your browser.
+At this point, you could set up a vhost pointing to docroot, install Drupal using the 'CLIENT_NAME Profile', and start hacking. `bundle exec guard` will work, so you can make changes to the starter theme and quickly test them in your browser.
 You can also create branches and commits in the component directory (docroot/sites/all/themes/drupal_streamline_theme in this case).
 However, you won't be able to push your changes to the original github remote.

 To submit your changes for pull requests or review, you should fork the component, add the fork as a remote, and push your branch to that fork.
 Component repos can be found here: